Your garden can help native species thrive

 What are native plants?

 Help cultivate resilient, climate-smart, connected neighbourhoods.
-Each In the Zone Garden Guide offers tips to help transform your garden into flourishing habitat for native wildlife in your region.
+Each In the Zone garden guide offers expert tips to help transform your garden into flourishing habitat for Carolinian wildlife.
+Sign up for the In the Zone Tracker to download your free wildflower, woodland or wetland garden guide.

 Grow an abundance of flowering plants for birds, butterflies, bees and other pollinators.

-Wildflower A healthy pollinator population supports food production.
+Wildflower A healthy pollinator population also supports food production for people.

 Choose native trees and plants to create a woodland home for owls, chipmunks, and woodpeckers.